 HOW DO YOU MINIMIZE THE RISK AND MAXIMIZE THE BENEFITS WHEN ADOPTING DATA SCIENCE IN YOUR OPERATIONS?So, what to do?

 AT FIRST THE SOLUTIONS ARE MINIMUM VIABLE PRODUCTS BUT AFTER SEVERAL ITERATIONS THEY SHOULD BE GENERATING VALUABLE AND ACTIONABLE INSIGHTS.The first solution might not even be an ML solution.
-If a gives value to the customer, then thats fine.
+If a solution gives value to the customer, then thats fine.

 BUILD - MEASURE - LEARN.
 THEN DO IT AGAIN.A great motivational talk.
 It is indeed all about getting started.